r-spacex/SpaceX-API/README.md

 ## Contributions
 See the [Contribution](https://github.com/r-spacex/SpaceX-API/blob/master/CONTRIBUTING.md) guide for detailed steps

-## FAQ's
-* If you have any questions or corrections, please open an issue and we'll get it merged ASAP
-* All data and photos are property of Space Exploration Technologies Corporation (SpaceX)
-* I am not affiliated with SpaceX in any way, shape, form, or fashion.
-Just a fun side project for me
-* For any other questions or concerns, just shoot me an email

 ## Technical Details
 * API is using [Sinatra](http://www.sinatrarb.com/) web framework
 * Uses [Travis CI](https://travis-ci.org/) for testing + deployment